- Home

 How to govern AI answers about your institution

-The answer isn't to chase the AI, which can't be corrected the way an institution's own website copy can, but to govern the surface with the same seriousness applied to any channel that speaks in the institution's name.
-In practice that's a repeatable loop: watch what the major systems are telling consumers about your products and the schemes they sit alongside; check it against the official published facts; separate the genuine misstatements from the false alarms before acting on either; work out why a real one drifted, since a stale source and outside misinformation call for different fixes; rank what could actually mislead a consumer — a protection cap stated too high, or the headline limit halved — ahead of what's merely imprecise; and keep a dated record of what was said and when.
-Done steadily, an open-ended worry becomes a managed process — the institution finds out before the customer does, corrects the sources it controls, and can show its work to a board, or to a regulator, when asked what it's doing about AI.
+The answer is not to chase the AI, which cannot be corrected the way an institution's own website copy can, but to govern the surface with the same seriousness applied to any surface through which customers encounter claims about the institution.
+In practice that is a repeatable loop: watch what the major systems are telling consumers about how to complain, how long to wait, and what the schemes around you protect; check each answer against the official published fact, the regulator's complaint process, the scheme's own coverage page, your own complaints materials; separate the genuine misstatements from the false alarms before acting on either, and where a flag turns out to be correct, say so; work out why a real one drifted, since a borrowed waiting period, a wrong internal office and an understated benefit call for different fixes; rank what could actually mislead a consumer ahead of what is merely imprecise; and keep a dated record of what was said and when.
+Done steadily, an open-ended worry becomes a managed process.
+The institution finds out before the customer does, corrects the sources it controls, and can show its work to a board, or to a regulator, when asked what it is doing about AI.

 Read on

-This is an early read from an ongoing barometer Lawnise is building on how public AI answers questions about Malaysia's insurance sector, with more categories to follow over time.
-If you'd like to see what public AI is currently saying about your own institution and the schemes around it — checked, the way these were, against the official published facts — we can scope a private baseline: sector-context, no obligation.
+This is an early read from an ongoing barometer Lawnise is building on how public AI answers questions about Malaysia's insurance sector, refreshed in place each month with more categories to follow over time.
+If you would like to see what public AI is currently saying about your own institution and the schemes around it, checked, the way these were, against the official published facts, we can scope a private AI answer baseline: sector-context, no obligation.

 How to cite this